jkmackie/text_classification/README.md

 ## `------ Work in Progress! ------`

-Classify text.
-Using Tensorflow 2 neural network.
+Do binary sentiment classification (positive or negative).
+Classify text by numerically encoding and model with Tensorflow 2 neural network.

-Do binary sentiment classification.

 Measure model performance with learning curve and confusion matrix heatmap.